Wednesday, May 29, 2024

 Now, let's ponder on the possible reasons for the decline of the Indus Valley Civilization.
 The exact causes haven't been firmly established, and archaeologists now believe that the civilization didn't come to an abrupt end but gradually declined.
 People moved eastwards, cities were abandoned, and writing and trade declined.
 Various theories have been suggested over the years, including an Aryan invasion, tectonic movements, floods, deforestation, and destruction of the green cover.
 However, it's now generally accepted that several factors could have contributed to its decline.
 New cities only emerged about 1400 years later, marking the end of a remarkable chapter in human history.

-Friday, May 3, 2024
+Wednesday, May 8, 2024

 The Stone Age